 The image of the ideal woman’s body has changed over the years.
 The change becomes obvious when you compare pictures today to pictures taken around the 17th century.
-The woman in the photo on the right was considered a symbol of the ultimate beauty back then.
+The woman in the artwork below was considered a symbol of the ultimate beauty back then.

 Regardless of how pretty she was, she still was not completely satisfied with her looks and figure.
 There are many people like that today.
 I often have clients whose beauty I admire, and I realize they have absolutely no idea how beautiful they are.

 Depending on what they sell, each company hypes up the ill-effects of different types of foods and minerals.
 For the water filter company, water is not pure.
 For the supplements companies, food lacks the necessary vitamins and minerals.
 Other doctors claim milk is bad for you, meat gives you cancer, and on and on it goes.

 The more advertising there is, the more we look at ourselves and think we are unhealthy, unfit, a bit flabby, and sort of round.
 But what was once an old man at the end of his life when he reached his 40s and 50s, is now a man in his mid-life.

 It is amazing to see how we short-change ourselves.
 The more I think about it, the more I realize we would all do the same thing as the women in this video.
 What do you think?

 Share your thoughts with us in the comment box below.
 If this struck a chord with you, please share this post with your friends, and even your children.